 "Education shall be directed to the full development of the human personality and to the strengthening of respect for human rights and fundamental freedoms.
-It shall promote understanding, tolerance, and friendship."— UN Declaration of Human Rights
+It shall promote understanding, tolerance, and friendship."— Universal Declaration of Human Rights

 If you are in your late teens to twenties, you are coming into a world with a lot of problems created by earlier generations.
 You are right to be concerned and you are right to want your concerns heard.
 Theatre is an important place to be heard because you can engage people’s thoughts and emotions, creating empathy for the circumstances of your characters.
 If you are interested in issues to do with the environment, social justice, and human rights and want to write and perform works that address these issues, contact us.
 We will soon begin meetings to create new works that grapple with these issues from your perspective.

 What does the UN Declaration of Human Rights have to say to Australians today?
 How might we talk about human rights in every day language?
 Why not work together to figure out what it all means!
 A fun afternoon of learning, exploring, discussing, and creating!

 Come along and find out how human rights play a core role in bringing about peace.
 Part of the UN International Day of Peace festivities.

 In July Katherine Phelps will be flying to the US and hold a meeting with some of the deans at Evergreen State College.

 Evergreen State College encourages students to be active and engaged citizens.
 Students work with faculty to develop a unique course of study across a diversity of academic disciplines.
 Narrative evaluations from faculty, with meaningful and usable feedback, replace competitive grades.
 The college enables students to participate collaboratively and responsibly in our diverse society.
 Evergreen State College is a world leader in progressive liberal higher education.

 We hope to learn from this connection how better to found our own university and better serve our community.
 We hope this will result in an ongoing relationship with this institution.